 Pontefract Castle is a great place to visit with children.
 With free entry, lots of space to run and play and an action packed programme of events, workshops and activities, it offers a great value day out for the whole family.

-For more information about Pontefract Castle visit their website www.pontefractcastle.co.uk
+For more information about Pontefract Castle visit www.pontefractcastle.co.uk